stackbit-projects/beige-hickory-19408/src/pages/index.md

     title: Custom built for perishables
     subtitle: >-
-      Whether you’re in meats, seafood, or produce - run your business with powerful tools and integrations built specifically with food wholesalers in mind.
+      Whether you’re in meats, seafood, or produce - run your business with powerful tools and integrations built specifically with meat, seafood, and produce suppliers wholesalers in mind.
     features:
       - title: The Best Feature of Your Services
         image: images/feature1.png